Generalized signals on simplicial complexes: The algebraic theory of generalized signals

 \section{The algebraic theory of generalized signals}

-In the above setup, each signal space $C_k(X,\mathbb{R})$ is a finite-dimensional $\mathbb{R}$-vector space, i.e., a signal is a real number.
-On the other hand, in the language of algebraic topology, we say that the \emph{coefficient} is $\mathbb{R}$.
+In the above setup, each signal space $C_k(X,\bbR)$ is a finite-dimensional $\bbR$-vector space, i.e., a signal is a real number.
+On the other hand, in the language of algebraic topology, we say that the \emph{coefficient} is $\bbR$.
 However, other coefficients such as integers $\mathbb{Z}$ are more often considered.
-In this paper, we study such a generalized notion of signals ((cf.\ \gls{GGSP} in \cite{Ji19}), i.e., coefficients, based on ideas in algebraic topology.
+On the other hand, in \cite{Ji19}, functions as signals on vertices are studied extensively, and the resulting theory is called generalized graph signal processing (GGSP).
+In this paper, we study such a generalized notion of signals, i.e., coefficients, based on ideas in algebraic topology, optimization, and commutative algebra \cite{Lan02}.